 5. Medication and Natural Supplements

 Sometimes training and counter-conditioning are not enough.
 Some vets recommend medication such as amitriptyline, which is used to treat depression, or alprazolam, which is prescribed for anxiety and panic disorders.
 These require a prescription and are safe for most pets, though you’ll need to consult with your vet, and be extra diligent about the use of medication with a young dog.
 Another option is supplements and homeopathic treatment.
-Natural products like Bach’s Rescue Remedy or valerian might bring your dog relief from SA, or at least smooth the way during your training program.
+Natural products like CBD or valerian might bring your dog relief from SA, or at least smooth the way during your training program.
 Just be sure to consult with your vet before giving your dog any over-the-counter products, particularly if he is on prescription medications.
 Other natural options include dog-appeasing pheromone collars or diffusers and compression shirts like Thundershirt.

 Can Separation Anxiety Always Be Prevented?